BlazeFTL/My-Filters/README.md

 6. Click **Apply changes**
 ***
+## 🔚 Finally follow these steps for both method 1 and 2

 > ⚠️ **Important:** Trust configuration is required for both Method 1 and Method 2.
 These filters may use advanced scriptlets which require trusted source configuration.

 ### Steps